AriFordsham/GHCWiki/trac-fast-cgi.md

 ```

-Note that field values are different.
-If you prefer setting the environment
-variables in the `.fcgi` scripts, then copy/rename `trac.fcgi`, e.g., to
-`first.fcgi` and `second.fcgi`, and reference them in the above settings.
+Note that the field values are different.
+If you prefer setting the environment variables in the `.fcgi` scripts, then copy/rename `trac.fcgi`, eg to `first.fcgi` and `second.fcgi`, and reference them in the above settings.
-Note that the above will result in different processes in any event, even
-if both are running from the same `trac.fcgi` script.
+Note that the above will result in different processes in any event, even if both are running from the same `trac.fcgi` script.

-**Note** It's very important the order on which server.modules are loaded, if mod_auth is not loaded **BEFORE** mod_fastcgi, then the server will fail to authenticate the user.
+**Note:** The order in which the server.modules are loaded is very important: if mod_auth is not loaded **before** mod_fastcgi, then the server will fail to authenticate the user.

 For authentication you should enable mod_auth in lighttpd.conf 'server.modules', select auth.backend and auth rules: